masonamadeus/the-bodge-lab/content/The Blodge/MSON.md

 I was a ScanDisk kid with Pentium dreams.
 Flash was my first exposure to the possibility of digital creation.
 Strong Bad was my spiritual advisor, and the Brothers’ Chaps were titanesque figures whose footprints left craters I would study with an aspiring archaeologist’s appetite for answers.
 Almost all of my early summers and after-schools were spent perched, butt-and-feet-on-the-seat of a wooden kitchen chair, absent-mindedly sucking on the collar of my plain long-sleeved shirt, staring transfixed into the many rectangular eyes of the Macromedia Flash MX editor.
 And it stared back.
 Lovingly.

 Here are some examples of animations I made between the ages of eleven and thirteen.
-I had thought they were lost forever; but on a semi-recent Christmas trip back home, I rooted around my parent’s basement until I found the mouldering grey corpse of an ancient Dell computer tower containing the minutely magnetized metal platters which still trapped the fading genomic ghost of my childhood artistic toils.
+I had thought they were lost forever; but on a semi-recent Christmas trip back home, I rooted around my parent’s basement until I found the mouldering grey corpse of an {%trigger "ancient Dell computer tower" %}{%react "ancient Dell computer tower"%}.
+It smelled exactly how you think.
+I'd forgotten that we used to have giant ribbon-like cables connecting all the various components together.
+I indelicately yoinked out the small, grubby metal rectangle{%endreact%} containing the minutely magnetized metal platters which still held the fading genome of my childhood artistic toils.

 I won’t pretend they’re all good.
 Poring through the contents of the recovered hard drive, there are hundreds of near-empty, half-started projects.
 Only a handful of them extend beyond exploratory character designs or sketches.
 Just a few of those have any actual animation to them.
 Of the ones that do, only a few are more than three seconds long.